pyfar/gallery/docs/index.rst

          :width: 300 px

       ^^^^
-      A collection of functions for commonly used operations in room acoustics
+      A collection of functions for commonly used operations in room acoustics.
       +++
       .. grid:: 2